libertyo/Instacart_Basket_Analysis/README.md

 # Instacart_Basket_Analysis
 Instacart is an online grocery delivery app.
-This project aims better to understand Instacart's customer base and spending habits.
+This project aims to understand Instacart's customer base and customer spending habits.
 Data insights were derived from initial data and exploratory analysis of Instacart's customer dataset.
-Python was utilized to explore the data in the customer database and to generate useful visualizations.
+Python was utilized to explore the data in the customer database and to generate visualizations.

 Key Questions:
 1. When are the busiest days of the week?